smorad/um_cisc_7026/lecture_4_backpropagation.typ

 //22:00 + 15:00 quiz = 37:00

-#slide[
+#slide(title: [Optimization])[
   The solution for linear regression and neural networks comes from *calculus* #pause

+  The solution for neural networks also comes from calculus #pause

-  We will briefly review basic calculus concepts
+  Let us review basic calculus concepts
 ]

 #slide(title: [Agenda])[
   #agenda(index: 2)
 ]